CCInCharge/so-simple-theme/index.md

 In addition to my current specialties in Data Engineering and Software Development, I have previously worked professionally as an Aerodynamics Engineer at Boeing (2015-2017).
 Additionally, I have experience with working with smaller teams during my time as an Aerodynamics Captain and Program Manager at USC's AeroDesign Team.
 I enjoy not only collaborating with fellow data engineers and software engineers to solve problems, but also using my unique experiences to bring a different perspective and leadership knowledge to those I'm fortunate enough to work with.

-When I'm not committing to GitHub, you'll likely find me enjoying the many coffee shops in the San Francisco Bay Area, hiking, biking, rock climbing, or volunteering with [CAL-ESAR](http://www.cal-esar.org/), a local wilderness search and rescue team.
+When I'm not committing to GitHub, you'll likely find me enjoying the many coffee shops in the San Francisco Bay Area, rock climbing, hiking, backpacking, or volunteering with [CAL-ESAR](http://www.cal-esar.org/), a local wilderness search and rescue team.